Thank you for reading our post, please rate this article at the end.

 Consider using a covered slip if you’d like a budget-friendly yet secure storage option for your boat.
 This option offers protection from the elements and can keep your boat safe for a short-term period.

+While it may cost slightly more than open-air slips, the added protection is worth it.
 Plus, if you don’t plan to leave your boat for an extended period, a covered slip may be cheaper than renting a dry storage space.

 How To Get Your Pontoon Out Of The Water Without A Trailer